macntech/hugo-marie/README.md

 hugo server
 ```

+## Demo
+For a quick demo you can visit the sample page here or check out my personal blog.

 ## :wrench: Configuration
 The theme has been build to support an *no-code* customization to your needs by just editing most of the configs directly within the config.toml.
 That makes it easy to fit your needs without entering the deep code.
 Please find below some main config that you may tackle: